Anthony-Phimmasone/CPSC-430-Group-Maker/README.md

 The output CSV is stored in the same folder as the program

 ## Input CSV Details
 The input CSV must be in the following format.
-The first two columns must be labled "Name" and "Blacklist" in that order. <br/>The last three columns are custom categories and can be labled as anything the user wishes.
+The first two columns must be labled "Name" and "Blacklist" in that order. <br/>The last three columns are custom categories and can be labled as anything the user wishes. <br/>
+If the student does not a student to blacklist or a custom category you can leave the field blank.
-## CSV Format
+## Example CSV Format

 | Name    | Blacklist| Custom Category 1 (Favorite Console)  | Custom Category 2 (Favorite Color)|Custom Category 3 (Favorite Sport) |
 |:-------:|:--------:|:------:|:-----:|:-----:|